Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: χ -colorings of link diagrams

+We now explain how a \(\chi\)-coloring determines a \(\slg\) representation of the link complement.
+This uses a nonstandard presentation of the knot group as a groupoid.
+In \cref{sec:quantum-groups} we explain how this groupoid arises from the representation theory of \(\qsl\), and in \cref{sec:geometry} we show it is natural when working with the face-pairing maps of the octahedral decomposition.

-We can now explain how shaped diagrams relate to \(\slg\)-structures. \begin{definition} Let \(D\) be a shaped diagram of \(L\).
-The \defemph{fundamental groupoid} \(\Pi_1(D)\) of \(D\) has one object for each region of \(D\) and two generators \(x_j^{\pm}\) for each segment \(j\).
+\begin{definition} Let \(D\) be a diagram of \(L\).
+The \defemph{fundamental groupoid} \(\Pi_1(D)\) of \(D\) has one object for each region of \(D\) and two generating morphisms \(x_j^{\pm}\) for each segment \(j\).
 These represent paths above and below the segment, as in \cref{fig:tangle-groupoid-generators}.
-There are three relations for each crossing, given by
+Morphisms of \(\Pi_{1}(D)\) are formal composites of the generating morphisms subject to the following relations for each crossing